 2. Trail Ridge Road

 Trail Ridge Road is the highest continuous paved road in the United States.
 It will take you above treeline all the way up to 12,183 feet.
-Treat yourself spectacular views of the fall colors in Rocky Mountain National Park.
+Treat yourself to spectacular views of the fall colors in Rocky Mountain National Park.

 Local tip: Start your drive early!
 This is a very popular drive, so expect to share the road with lots of tour buses and RVs during the day.
 The road closes when it snows, so check the weather.